SoftServeSAG/Drone_small_object_detection/README.md

 This project is devoted to detection of small ball with the camera mounted on the drone

-## Scropt for exporting images from rosbag
+## Script for exporting images from rosbag

 ```./bag-export.sh -r <rosbag file> -t <image topic> -o <output folder>```